Todd-D-Vance/Rat-Race/README.md

 ## Chapter 18: Game States III: Improving Game Behavior

-New level when all cheese is eatent
+New level when all cheese is eaten

 ## Chapter 19: Cat Box, More Cats, and Teleportation Tunnels